hppr-dev/docs-bash-task-master/docs/drivers.md

 Drivers are resposible for parsing/validating arguments and executing tasks.
 The driver defines the format and filename of a tasks file.
 By default, the only driver included in Bash Task Master is the bash driver.
-It is also the only driver supported for modules.
+Modules use the bash_driver.

 See [below](#writing-your-own-driver) on how to implement a driver to support different file formats.

 ## Bash Driver

-The bash driver is used whenever a tasks file is named tasks.sh.
+The bash driver is used whenever a tasks file is named tasks.sh or .tasks.sh.
 As the name implies, it is implemented in bash and the task file is a bash script.
 Arguments and tasks are defined in bash functions which are loaded by the main task function.